Kastobi/ci_ms3_shiftex/README.md

 - A map for users searching a drugstore on duty right now

 - Identification of the user requesting a swap
-    - Neutral exchange vs concerns helping a competitor
+    - Neutral exchange vs concerns helping a competitor, maybe a voting feature per rotation plan?

 - A User profile with the possibility
     - to change my contact information